 Governance is a key element of the leadership and management of the Trust itself and of the schools individually and collectively.
-We take it very seriously indeed.
+Please click here to see our Governance Structure.

 Serving as a governor in a GST school requires a commitment to the seven principles of public life and to a code of conduct which puts the school and its pupils at the centre.
-GST governors meet formally every thirteen weeks (i.e once every school term) and much of the real work is done between these meetings, through Working Groups and individual contributions to the school’s life according to each governor’s skills and the needs of the school.
+GST governors meet formally every thirteen weeks (i.e. once every school term) and much of the real work is done between these meetings, through Working Groups and individual contributions to the school’s life according to each governor’s skills and the needs of the school.

-Anne Powell – Executive Head
+Anne Powell – Chair

 Anne has a long and proud association with Riverley Primary School.
 She was appointed Head in April 2013 after working there as a teacher and leader for many years.
 Her leadership experience includes key curriculum and inclusion priorities across all primary key stages.
 Leading in diverse, inner-city schools was always Anne’s ambition and she has devised innovative approaches to working with hard to reach communities.
 As a music graduate, she is always looking to promote the arts in education and was proud that Riverley hosted the first Griffin Arts Festival (GAF) in July 2014.

 Ruth is a biochemical scientist working at Queen Mary University of London and has extensive experience of educating university students, with particular experience of supporting those with neurodiverse diagnoses.
 As a STEM ambassador, Ruth enjoys challenging preconceptions related to science, research and university.
 She believes strongly that education is about more than the regurgitation of facts and understands the great importance of a broad and balanced curriculum.
 Ruth is a parent of two children at Riverley: one in KS1, one in KS2.
 Ruth plays several musical instruments and is a keen member of a local running club.

 Gemma Sant- Executive Head, Riverley and Willow Brook